realworldocaml/book/book/records/README.md

 drove the type to be considered to be a `logon`, at which point `t.status_message` no longer made sense.

-Adding a type annotation resolves the ambiguity, whatever order the fields are considered in.
+Adding a type annotation resolves the ambiguity, no matter what order the fields are considered in.

 ```ocaml env=main
 # let session_and_status (t:heartbeat) = (t.session_id, t.status_message);;